ahsparrow/airspace/README.md

 Airspace data in YAIXM format (see https://github.com/ahsparrow/yaixm).

-The data is split into three files:
+The data is split into four files:

 1. airspace.yaml - Airspace data from the UK Aeronautical Information Package